dottjt/plastic/other/unused/02-work-unused.md

 They were thrifty scavengers with a gifted sense of time, known to survive for weeks on end without nourishment, readied in travelled groves to suckle the moisture from their weary foes.
 An ability which allowed them to work for days on end without even a puddle of coy to contrive.

+ The clarity of her struggle.
+The sex in her veins.

 laid what was known to it's employees as the Machine of Profitâ„¢